Estimated reading time: 10 minutes

 It’s important to note some investments have what’s called an inverse relationship, or, as known as: the seesaw effect.
 As one investment goes up, another investment will go down.
 So when interest rates are on the upswing, during that same timeframe, bond prices are often tanking.

 Because of this inverse relationship, you want to build a diverse and varied investment portfolio.
 If some of your investments are underperforming (or not performing quite as well as you had hoped), there’s a higher chance your other investments will start exceeding your expectations to create the balance you need.

 Maximize Your Wealth: Investing with Your Employer-Sponsored Qualified Retirement Plan

 Have you ever wondered why leaving the company match untouched is such a missed opportunity?
 Let’s run the numbers: Imagine your company match is set at 4%.
-If you contribute 4% (pre-tax) from your paycheck into your 401(k) account, your company will match your contribution, penny for penny, up to the total of your own 4% contribution!
+If you allocate 4% (pre-tax) from your paycheck towards your 401(k) account, your company will generously match your contribution, penny for penny, up to the total of your own 4% contribution!
 It’s akin to doubling your investment, and we like to call it the absolute epitome of FREE MONEY!
 Don’t let it go to waste!

 Now, if you’re contributing 10% into your 401(k), your company will still only contribute up to their 4% match cap, but it’s a good deal, nevertheless.
 My suggestion is to find out if your employer offers a company match.
 That matched amount should be your MINIMUM target for contribution.